-Hyon K. Choi MD, DrPHProfessor of Medicine, Harvard Medical School; Director, Gout and Crystal Arthropathy Center, Director, Clinical Epidemiology and Health Outcomes, Division of Rheumatology, Allergy, and Immunology, Department of Medicine, Massachusetts General Hospital, Boston, MA
+Hyon K. Choi MD, DrPHProfessor of Medicine, Harvard Medical School; Director, Gout and Crystal Arthropathy Center; Director, Clinical Epidemiology and Health Outcomes, Division of Rheumatology, Allergy, and Immunology, Department of Medicine, Massachusetts General Hospital, Boston, Massachusetts

 Dr. Hyon K. Choi, a leading clinical rheumatologist, is Professor of Medicine at Harvard Medical School as well as the Director of Clinical Epidemiology in the Division of Rheumatology, Allergy, and Immunology at Massachusetts General Hospital and Director of the Gout and Crystal Arthropathy Center at the Massachusetts General Rheumatology Unit.
 He is an attending physician at Boston University Medical Center and at Massachusetts General Hospital as well as a research scientist at the Arthritis Research Centre of Canada.
 He serves as Co-Director of the Gout Hyperuricemia and Crystal-Associated Disease Network (G-CAN).

 Dr. Choi’s current clinical rheumatology practice is focused on gout and other inflammatory rheumatic conditions, and his research interests include gout, rheumatoid arthritis, and vasculitis, as well as clinical research/epidemiology in rheumatic diseases.
 He has authored and co-authored well over 200 publications, including more than 60 on gout, and has been an invited speaker at conferences around the world.
 He has reviewed for the NIH and for editorial boards of major publications such as The New England Journal of Medicine, Journal of the American Medical Association, and The Lancet.
 He is an active member of the American College of Rheumatology.